cylentro/LaunchBox/frontend/docs/courses/prompting-101/chapter-1_what-is-generative-ai.md

 ---
 layout: doc

 title: Chapter 1 - What is Generative AI?
 description: What is Generative AI?
 Learn the core concepts, explore different types like text and image generation, and create your first AI content with a hands-on lab for beginners.

+ogTitle: Chapter 1 - What is Generative AI?
+ogDescription: What is Generative AI?
+Learn the core concepts, explore different types like text and image generation, and create your first AI content with a hands-on lab for beginners.

 prev:
   text: Prompting 101 - The Playbook for Everyone
   link: /courses/prompting-101